hankbao/libreboot/docs/index.md

-How do I know what version I\'m running?
+How do I know what version I'm running?
 ========================================

 If you are at least 127 commits after release 20150518 (commit message